Glossary

 Activity can hide inside it.

-Work on the website, improve the funnel, polish the AI system, or build content without putting an offer in front of a buyer.
+Work on the website, improve the funnel, polish the AI setup, or build content without putting an offer in front of a buyer.

 Real target